Sona Build Guide by Halipupu

 Introduction

 Hello, I'm Halipupu and this is my guide for Sona, Maven of the Strings.
-She is the first champion I played in LoL and she's the reason I started playing this game, because I wanted to see how she's in gameplay, but my bf never played her.
-Up to this day I've played more than 1000 games as Sona and she's by far my favourite character in LoL and I play her everyday.
+She is the first champion I played in LoL and she's the reason I started playing this game.
+Up to this day I've probably played more than 2000 games as her, through seasons 1-3.
+In season 2 I had 300-400 Ranked games with her and this season I have even more (mainly because I've played more Ranked).

 AD carry carries the team, but a good support carries the AD carry.